geekmuse/mongodb-formula/README.rst

 mongodb
 =======

 Install and configure various parts of a MongoDB cluster.
+This specifically targets AWS Linux as the OS and mongo version 3.2.

 Available states
 ================